nbren12/2019-07-30-gfdl-basics-of-machine-learning/README.md

 [![Binder](http://binder.pangeo.io/badge.svg)](http://binder.pangeo.io/v2/gh/nbren12/2018-11-06-python-in-geosciences/master)

+# Learning objectives

+- Load data with xarray and visualize it
+- Pre-process data into a "data matrix"
+- Train machine learning models using the scikit-learn API
+- Demonstrate overfitting
+- Time permitting: explore automatic differentiation with PyTorch.

 # Using python for machine learning with large gridded datasets

 In this talk, I will discuss the tools behind some of my recent work building